Writing a CV

 CV template green with photo

-CV template, green with photo Word, 1 MB.
+CV template, green with photo docx, 1 MB.

 CV template with green header where you can put in a photo of yourself.
 In the CV template, we give some examples of headings and how you can list your work experience and education and training.